Register to get access to free programming courses with interactive exercises

 }

-Caution: Don't get carried away with nested conditional constructions.
-Such "staircases" can be very difficult to read.
-In addition, it is very easy to make a mistake when adding or removing a condition.
+Note: Don't get carried away with nested conditional constructions.
+Such staircases are hard to read.
+In addition, it is easy to make a mistake when adding or removing a condition.

 $dark-mode: true;